albertnavas/baseigniter/README.md

 - SQL tables for user management (Ion Auth integration)

 Integrations
-- Code Igniter (Framework)
+- Code Igniter 3.0 (Framework)
-- Ion Auth 2.5.2 (User management)
+- Ion Auth 2.6.0 (User management)
-- grocery CRUD 1.4.1 (Automatic forms and administration for your database tables)
+- grocery CRUD 1.5.0 (Automatic forms and administration for your database tables)

 Design and plugins
-- Twitter Bootstrap 3.2 (Front-end framework)
+- Twitter Bootstrap 3.3.4 (Front-end framework)
-- jQuery 2.1.1
+- jQuery 2.1.3
-- Fine Uploader (Upload plugin)

 Functions
 - Functions (loadHeader, loadFooter)
-- My_controller base extended to CI_controller
+- My_controller base extended to CI_controller (here you can specify the css and js files for your project)

 Install
 ===========